vilnytskyy/cs-ed-cohort-3-summer-2022/competency-matrix.md

 the Game of Life and the intermediate SuperArray assignment (this might be simplified if we run short of time) since that would show competency in all the required areas.

+As another example, completing the Basic 2Darray and one of the Basic class assignments (Time or ratio) would translate to a B level grade since the basic 2D array assignment is worth a B or B- and the basic class assignment is worth a B (or A) on all the clas concepts.

 # Note: